kubermatic/kubermatic/docs/proposals/kubevirt-production-proposal.md

 The end user would like to have automatic deployment of KubeVirt addon with some additional components like Containerized Data Importer and Multus.
 Currently for KubeVirt we are not able to use the KKP addon mechanism because its purpose is not to install more complex projects (simple deployments).
 The scope of automation on our side is only limited to the k8s cluster (that means installing only k8s addons).
-It is expected that the configured k8s cluster is provided by the customer or KKP bare-metal cloud provider.
+It is expected that the configured k8s cluster is provided by the admin or KKP bare-metal cloud provider.

 ### Goals